baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 By the way, the need for proper quoting is not limited to Bourne shells.
 The Windows shell also requires proper quoting, and improper quoting can lead to vulnerabilities.
 A user merely needs to create filenames with characters such as ampersands, and an improperly-quoted shell program might end up running it.
 For example, imagine if an attacker can create a directory of the form “name&command_to_execute”, say on a fileserver.
 Then a Windows script which fails to quote properly (e.g., it has ECHO %CD% or SET CurrentPath=%CD% without putting double-quotes around %CD%) would end up running the command of the attacker’s choosing.

-## 3.3 Prefix all globs so they cannot expand to begin with “-”
 ## 3.3 前缀所有 glob，以便它们无法扩展以“-”开头

 A “glob” is a pattern for pathname matching like “*.pdf”.
 Whenever you use globbing to select files, never begin with a globbing character (typically the characters “*”, “?”, or “[”).
 If you’re starting from the current directory, prefix the glob with “./” like this: